Just-A-T3ch/data-entry/README.md

-This is a demo repo I'll delete soon.
+This is a demo repo